 Place the oven rack in the bottom-third position.
 Preheat oven to 350F.

 Make the filling.
 In a large mixing bowl, whisk together maple syrup and dark brown sugar.
 Add eggs one at a time, whisking until combined.
 Stir in apple cider vinegar, vanilla, nutmeg, and salt.
 Whisk constantly as you drizzle in the melted butter.

 Remove pie plate from the refrigerator and place it on top of a rimmed baking sheet (for catching overflow, although you shouldn’t have any).
-Place chopped pecans in the bottom of the pie crust.
+Place pecans in the bottom of the pie crust.
 Pour filling over the top.
 Bake pie 40-50 minutes, tenting with foil at the 20 minute mark.

 Let pie cool completely on a rack.
 Serve slightly warm or at room temperature with whipped cream, if desired.